vincent-grande/vincent-grande.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a third-year PhD Candidate in the Computational Network Science Group of <a href='https://michaelschaub.github.io'>Michael Schaub</a> and a member of the <a href='https://www.unravel.rwth-aachen.de/go/id/ofgh/?lidx=1'>RTG UnRAVeL</a> (Research Training Group for Uncertainty and Randomness in Algorithms, Verification, and Logic).
+I am a fourth-year PhD Candidate in the Computational Network Science Group of <a href='https://michaelschaub.github.io'>Michael Schaub</a> and a member of the <a href='https://www.unravel.rwth-aachen.de/go/id/ofgh/?lidx=1'>RTG UnRAVeL</a> (Research Training Group for Uncertainty and Randomness in Algorithms, Verification, and Logic).

 My research deals with the analysis of networks and data sets with higher-order information.
 A central motive is to use a blend of techniques from **algebra**, **topology**, **homotopy theory**, and **network science** to explore the relationship between **small-scale connectivity data** and other localised information, and **large-scale behaviour and global properties of data sets**.